Swaty-G/GolangTutorial/README.md

 - `18files/main.go`: A program demonstrating file operations in Go
 - `19webrequests/main.go`: A program demonstrating handling web requests in Go
 - `20urls/main.go`: A program demonstrating handling URLs in Go
+- `lcowebserver`: A program creating a simple web server in Go
+- `21webreqverbs/main.go`: A program demonstrating handling get requests in Go

 ## Authors